djwrisley/DHS/_pages/scheduleS26.md

 **Extra Credit: 17 September** NYU New York Data Services classes "Introduction to arcGIS Online".
 Up to 2 points on one assignment.
 Register [here](https://nyu.libcal.com/event/17490222).
 Guidelines [here](https://djwrisley.github.io/DHS/blog/guidelines-extra-credit/).
 NB: You must request an arcGIS online account in advance of this workshop!
 {: .notice}

-### Week 2 (8, 10 September) Exploring Spatial Data and Spatial Data Practices
+### Week 2 (8, 10 September)

-**Topic:**  In this week, we will explore what forms spatial data take, where you can go and find data about places and the kind of work "GIS" (geographic information systems) experts do.
+**Topic:**  Exploring Spatial Data and Spatial Data Practices.
+In this week, we will explore what forms spatial data take, where you can go and find data about places and the kind of work "GIS" (geographic information systems) experts do.
 We will explore models (open and proprietary) for such data and will begin to visualize some datasets, particularly those coming from free, open spatial data that we can download.
 We will also work on setting up an individual site so that we can host content (including live interactive maps) for the course.

 | Date | Preparation | Activity |
 | :--- | :--- | :--- |